dharmendramourya1/oncoding/README.md

 # oncoding
-based on algo and data.
+based on algo and data algorithem.